percona/everest-doc/docs/migration_guide.md

     ```

     !!! note alert alert-primary "Note"
-    The DBTYPE can be `pxc` or `psmdb` depending on being a MySQL or MongoDB DB.
+        The DBTYPE can be `pxc` or `psmdb` depending on whether it is a MySQL or MongoDB database.

     Get the secret from the kubernetes cluster registered in PMM: